SAP Datasphere – Data Access Controls on Hierarchy Nodes

 Share post via

-SAP Datasphere offers a very simple way to manage data authorizations via Data Access Controls.
-This controls who can see which data content.
+SAP Datasphere offers a very straightforward method for managing data authorizations via Data Access Controls, which controls who can view which data content.

-In addition to simple authorizations for values in a dimension, projects often also require authorizations for nodes in a hierarchy.
-Until now, this has not been possible directly in SAP Datasphere.
-In our blog post, we show a way of assigning data authorizations to hierarchy nodes.
+In projects, in addition to simple authorizations on dimension values, authorizations on hierarchy nodes are frequently required.
+Currently, this is not directly possible in SAP Datasphere.
+In our blog post, we demonstrate a method for assigning data authorizations to hierarchy nodes.

-The diagram shows the very simple data model.
-There is a table with transaction data and an organizational unit dimension, which contains a hierarchy.
-The dimension is associated with the analytical dataset.
-Finally, an analytic model was created.
+The diagram illustrates the very simply structured data model.
+It comprises a table with transactional data and an organizational unit dimension, which contains a hierarchy.
+This dimension is associated with the Analytical Dataset.
+Finally, an Analytic Model was created.

-The analytic model contains key figures from the personnel area for each organizational unit.
-Personnel data is a very sensitive area where it is important that not all employees are allowed to see all data.
-Data authorizations are therefore of particular importance.
+The Analytic Model contains key figures from the HR domain per organizational unit.
+Personnel data is a highly sensitive area, where it is crucial that not all employees are authorized to view all data.
+Consequently, data authorizations hold particular significance.

-Of course, in an example as simple as this one, you could assign permissions for each individual organizational unit.
-If, for example, you are allowed to see all data of the IT department, you would have to manually authorize the IT department and all subordinate organizational units.
-However, this is not very practical.
+Naturally, in a straightforward example such as this, authorizations could be assigned for each individual organizational unit.
+For instance, if one is permitted to view all data of the IT Department, the IT Department and all subordinate organizational units would need to be manually authorized.
+However, this approach is not very practical.

-In our solution architecture, we use the standard function of the Data Access Controls and restrict the permissions to organizational units.
-The diagram shows the structure in our simple example:
+In our solution architecture, we leverage the standard functionality of Data Access Controls to restrict authorizations to organizational units.
+The diagram illustrates the structure in our simple example:

 The Authorization Values table contains the actual authorization values.
-However, we do not maintain individual organizational units in the table, but want all subordinate organizational units to be automatically authorized as well.
+However, instead of maintaining individual organizational units in this table, our objective is to automatically authorize all subordinate organizational units as well.

-We achieve this via the SQL View Authorized OrgUnits (SQL Script).
-This determines all subordinate organizational units.
-We therefore search for all children of the hierarchy.
-This is made possible by the following coding:
+We achieve this through the SQL View Authorized OrgUnits (SQL Script).
+This view identifies all subordinate organizational units; essentially, we are querying for all descendants within the hierarchy.
+This is facilitated by the following code snippet:

 return